poult-lab/daily-word/english_words_ learning.md

 [v] He was accused of appropriating club funds.

 "to take sth, sb's ideas, etc. for your own use, especially illegally or without permission"

+11.store  [stɔːr]

+[noun] a big department store. "a large shop that sells many different types of goods"

+[noun] a health food store. "a shop, large or small"

+[noun] a vast store of knowledge. "a quantity or supply of sth that you have and use"

+[verb] animals storing up food for the winter. {~ sth (away/up)} "to put sth somewhere and keep it there to use later"